 The Fernie Brewing Co.
 “Trail to Ale” Challenge, consists of bagging three peaks, on bike or foot, within a 24hr period.
 Open to bikers, runners or hikers, you have to get to the top of Hyper Ventilation, Project 9 & Swine Flu, in any order, within the 24hr time limit.

-Of course you have to 'prove it' with timestamped phone selfies next to the new Trail to Ale on-trail signage, as well as at the Brewery at both the start and the finish.
-Once the photographic evidence has been shared to the Tasting Room staff, you will be rewarded with a cold beer and a Trail to Ale handmade medal.
+Of course, you have to 'prove it' with time-stamped phone selfies next to the new Trail to Ale on-trail signage, as well as at the Brewery at both the start and the finish.
+Once the photographic evidence has been shared with the Tasting Room staff, you will be rewarded with a cold beer and a Trail to Ale handmade medal.
 The purchase of (more) salty nuts, are optional.

 The challenge is open to anyone, at any time and challenges may start from wherever they wish.
-Smart planning, of course, would be to ensure that finish line glory coincides with the Brewery being open, to ensure the cold, crisp, craft-brewed reward can be enjoyed on the spot.
+Smart planning, of course, would be to ensure that finish line glory coincides with the Brewery being open – to ensure the cold, crisp, craft-brewed reward can be enjoyed on the spot.
 Be sure to check FBC’s current opening hours before you start, to avoid a potentially very disappointing end to one of your best days on the Fernie trails!

 The three peaks you have to reach, in your order of choice, are:

 Total distance is approximately 45km, depending on chosen route, and over 1,200m climbing.
-The routes are being added to TrailForks soon.
+Find the route on TrailForks.

-This is a tough challenge on some of Fernie’s more advanced bike trails, please be sure this is within your capabilities.
-Extending over 45km of predominantly single track trails and with over 1,200m of climbing.
-You are taking on this challenge at your own risk, and will be on blue and black trails.
+Please note: As a tough challenge on some of Fernie’s more advanced bike trails, please be sure this is within your capabilities.
+Extending over 45km of predominantly single track trails and with over 1,200m of climbing, you are taking on this challenge at your own risk.
 You need to be an intermediate/expert biker, with strong single track experience and fitness.
 Runners and hikers need to be experienced and prepared for a long day on the trails.
 Highly suggest water and food to be carried.
-You should also carry a copy of the route map.
-And if doing this solo, please always let someone know where you're going and when you're expected back.
-Play smart please!

 Thanks to the below supporters of our Trail To Ale Challenge...